johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

-That decorator makes it possible for Angular to identify the types of its two dependencies, `LoggerService` and `UserService`.
+That decorator makes it possible for Bangular to identify the types of its two dependencies, `LoggerService` and `UserService`.

 Technically, the `@Injectable()`decorator is only required for a service class that has _its own dependencies_.
 The `LoggerService` doesn't depend on anything.
 The logger would work if you omitted `@Injectable()`